htw-imi-showtime/showtime-website/content/ss24/bachelor/b1-infinite-zoom/features.md

 +++
 title = "Features"
 weight = 20
-draft = true
+draft = false
 +++

 {{<section title="Features">}}

 * **Zoom Effect**

-We have used different implementations to visualise this effect.
+We have used different implementations to visualize this effect.
 In some scenes, the objects are scaled up while the camera stays static; in others, the camera moves forward as the objects keep in their position.

 * **Transitions**